Aurelio logo

 Orchestrator

-Our orchestrator will control the input and output of information to our subagents in the same way that our subagents control the input and output of information to our tools.
+Our orchestrator will control the input and output of information to our subagents in the same why that our subagents control the input and output of information to our tools.
 In reality, our subagents become tools in the orchestrator-subagent pattern.
 To turn agents into tools we call the as_tool method and provide a name and description for our agents-as-tools.

-We will first define our instructions for the orchestrator, explaining its role in our multi-agent system.
+We will first define our instructions for the orchestrator, explaining it's role in our multi-agent system.

 python